 The RAGU Z498 Mini Projector (on Amazon) is a portable model that provides clear pictures, even in ambient light.
 Easy to take with you, especially since it comes with a travel case, this mini projector is under 3 pounds and ideal for gamers on the go.

 It comes with a wide range of ports for such a small projector, giving you the ability to connect with almost any platform.
-While the RAGU Z498 does not have wireless capabilities, you can connect your phone or a wireless dongle to the projector via the USB port.
+While the RAGU Z498 does not have wireless capabilities, you can connect your phone, wireless dongle, or your Roku Stick to the projector via the USB port as we explained in our tutorial..
 This enables the projector to mirror your smartphone, tablet or laptop screen for gaming, streaming videos and more.
 (It works with your Amazon Fire Stick too!)

 The Bottom Line: If you need a low cost, portable projector, the RAGU Z498 Mini Projector is a great choice for gamers on the go.